NBISweden/development-guidelines/README.md

 This also supports the usual features of `git-add`, e.g.
 `--interactive` and `--patch` (or `-p`).

 Avoid "force push" unless it makes everyone's life easier.
 And when you do, use `--force-with-lease` to avoid pushing when new changes has happened on the remote.
+A situation where it might make everyone's life easier is when you're tidying up your own branch.

 If a "live" checkout of the repository needs to exist somewhere, for example to run a public web service, then